Uttamkr/Algorithms/Algorithms/README.md

 # Algorithms
-This repository contains implementations of important algorithms in Python.
+This repository contains implementations of important algorithms in Python and Java.